Synaptic Core 1.0 — MCP Native

 Sub-second retrieval

-IVFFlat cosine index delivers approximate nearest-neighbor search in milliseconds, even across millions of stored memories.
+IVFFlat cosine index delivers results in milliseconds, even across millions of memories.

 🔌